 Potatoes constitute a vital part of Norwegian cuisine and culture.
 During fall, farmers harvest their crops, including tons and tons of potatoes.
 Most school children in Norway got a week off school to help collecting potatoes from the fields.
 Some farmers didn’t even have tractors, so a horse would walk the fields dragging a potato collector device.
 Potatoes would spring up from the ground, and children would rush to pick them up.

 The potato holiday slowly, but surely, changed name to the Autum holiday (høstferien).
 The Autum break is a great opportunity for many families to spend some time together.
-The days get shorter, the air crisper, the food richer, and the colours more dazzling - a perfect time for a city break.
-Usually many families take the opportunity to travel abroad, or visit the mountains.
+Schools are closed, and many family take the opportunity to go away.

 Here is a list of fun activities if you're in town: